 Arizona is located in the southwest corner of the United States and is the perfect spot for a “choose your own adventure” holiday.

-With its fascinating Wild West history and views that will knock your socks off, Arizona is a great road trip destination that's ideal for a small group tour.
+With its fascinating Wild West history and views that will knock your socks off, Arizona is a great road trip destination that's ideal for a small group tour as there's plenty to see and do.
 Take in the natural beauty of this stunning state as you explore dramatic deserts, hike the Grand Canyon, and connect with the First Nations history of the area.
 With great weather and incredible rock formations, Arizona’s national parks offer an impressive network of hiking and cycling trails with some of the best views you’ll find anywhere.
 Add lively cities like Phoenix, Sedona and Tucson and you’ve got the perfect United States adventure.

 Our Arizona Tours & Vacations

 If your Intrepid trip starts on or before 31 December 2022, you must provide proof of full vaccination against COVID-19.

 If you are unable to be vaccinated for medical reasons, you may apply for an exemption.
 Exemptions will be assessed on a case-by-case basis.
 To apply, you must provide a medical certificate from a medical professional.

 Children under 18 are exempt.
 Children aged between 5 and 17 years old must provide proof of either vaccination, recovery or a negative COVID-19 test.